JorjaFox/website/_posts-old-blog/2011-08-16-accidental-icon-on-dvd.md

 Rather, it's for purchase.
 You can pre-order it for around $15 US from most of the usual places (<a href="http://shop.tcm.com/product.asp?sku=D31258">TCM has it for about $13 which undercuts Amazon</a>).
 The DVD ships September 27th.

-Remember, Jorja Fox is the <em>narrator</em> so you won't see her on-screen.
+Remember, Jorja Fox is the _narrator_ so you won't see her on-screen.